haileytapia/portfolio/DiscordUserGuide.md

 4. Select **Join Server**.

 If the invite link is valid, you are added to the server, which opens in your chat window and now appears in your server list.
-For information about the chat window, see the [Chat window](#chat-window) section of this guide.
+For information about the chat window, see the [Server UI](#server-ui) section of this guide.

 ### Create a server